QUEEN CITY AND OTHER DIMENSIONS

 "That’s a satyr for you."

-V, bright red hair, pale white skin, attractive without make-up, well-groomed, eccentric, writes with a fountain pen and only in green ink, claims to be thirty-five, even though she has enjoyed her thirty-fifth birthday for however many years in a decade, more or less.
+V, bright red hair, pale white skin, attractive without make-up, well-groomed, eccentric, writes with a fountain pen and only in green ink, claims to be thirty-five, even though she has enjoyed her thirty-fifth birthday for at least a decade, more or less.
 She is known for her fashionable hat collection to cover those bad hair days, to avoid the ravages of sunlight, or mainly because hats are simply fabulous.
 If you want to be a woman of mystery wear a hat, the bigger the better.
 If you are a black woman on Sunday morning wear a hat ornate with muted colors, pink, purple and lilac petals shimmering in the slightest breeze or the turn of a head.
-If you are the Queen of England, a cowgirl, or if you need to hide a hole in your head, for the love of haberdashers everywhere, wear a hat!
+If you are the Queen of England wear the same thing.
+Cowgirls wear a hat, or if you need to hide a hole in your head you wear a hat.
+For the love of haberdashers everywhere, wear a hat!

 V owns a prodigious red stone Victorian mansion—a beautiful example of late eighteenth century architecture—that her father left to her after his "mysterious death."

 Her passion for going against the untangling evolution of time and fashion became part, but not parcel, of her persona.
-She has a good act.
+She had a good act.
 Most of her haute couture came from yard sales and thrift stores.
-She knew how to create the eye-popping illusion of good taste she could not afford otherwise.
+She knew how to create the eye-popping illusion of opulence with good taste.

 V saw herself as a theatre person and all her friends would agree.
 Most thought of Victoria Aires as a drama queen, but the fear of her unexpected screeds of literary maleficence should anyone speak out of turn, or out of place, elevated the consciousness of her friends to an unexpected level of agreeability.
 Bipolar people leave little to the expectations of others.